How to Sign Quantum Messages: Time-Dependent Signatures

 \subsection{Definitions}

-We introduce the notion of $\TD$ signatures with a fixed verification key.
+We introduce the notion of $\TD$ signatures with {verification keys that do not change with time}.
 In this setting, the current time is denoted by $\ttt$ and it is assumed that all parties have access to the current time up to a small error.

 \begin{definition}[Time-Dependent Signatures] A \emph{$\TD$ signature scheme} $\Pi$ over quantum message space $\hildd{Q}$ consists of the following algorithms: \begin{itemize} \item $\textsf{KeyGen}(1^\lambda)$: Outputs $(\sk,\vk)$, where $\sk$ is a secret key and $\vk$ is a verification key. \item $\textsf{Sign}(\sk,\ttt, \phi):$ Outputs a signature $\sigma$ for $\phi \in \hildd{Q}$ based on the time $\ttt$ using $\sk$. \item $\textsf{Verify}(\vk, \ttt, \sigma')$: Verifies the signature ${\sigma}'$ using $\vk$ and time $\ttt$.
 Correspondingly outputs a message $\phi'$ or $\perp$. \end{itemize} \end{definition}